hyperledger/bevel/platforms/shared/configuration/roles/delete/gitops/README.md

 ##### Input Variables:
  - GIT_DIR: A path of git directory.
 By default "{{ playbook_dir }}/../../../"
- - GIT_RESET_PATH: A path of git directory, which is reseted for committing.
-Default value is *platforms/hyperledger-indy/configuration*
  - gitops: *item.gitops* from network.yaml
  - msg: A message for git commit